pwolthausen/k8s-workshops/8-live-debugging/Questions.md

    Why won't the pods run?

-2. Why isn’t my `working` deployment in the lion cluster working?
-The pod says it’s running!
+2. Why isn’t the `working` deployment in the `lion` cluster working?
+The pod status shows running in the UI!

-3. My `job` workload in the lion cluster doesn’t seem to be working.
-Can you tell me what is wrong or what the next steps in debugging it would be?
+3. The `job` workload in the `lion` cluster doesn’t seem to be working.
+Can you tell what is wrong or what the next steps in debugging it would be?

-4. The `fab-four` deployment in the narwhal cluster should have 4 pods, why are only 3 running?
+4. The `fab-four` deployment in the `narwhal` cluster should have 4 pods, why are only 3 scheduled?

 5. There is a service called `webserver`, I have tested the pod internally and I am confident that the pod is serving traffic properly.
 Why doesn’t the Load Balancer seem to work?